stonepros/stone/doc/rados/operations/crush-map.rst

 The following example adds the ``rack12`` bucket to the hierarchy::

-  ceph osd crush add-bucket rack12 rack
+  stone osd crush add-bucket rack12 rack

 Move a Bucket
 -------------